 Unique Cooperation with the University Medical Center Groningen

-Within the Master's programme Biomedical Engineering you can conduct research within the following areas;
+Within the Master's programme Biomedical Engineering you can conduct research within the following areas:

 Diagnostic Imaging & Instrumentation

 Medical Imaging focuses on the visualisation of structures and processes within the human body.
-It ranges from the visualisation of metabolic processes within a cell up to the measurement of electrical activity in the cortex.
-Nowadays a wide variety of imaging techniques is used, such as X-ray and CT, MRI, PET and ultrasound cameras for the medium and large scale (down to 1 mm).
+It ranges from the visualisation of metabolic processes within a cell, up to the measurement of electrical activity in the cortex.
+Nowadays, a wide variety of imaging techniques is used, such as X-ray and CT, MRI, PET and ultrasound cameras for the medium and large scale (down to 1 mm).
 Different types of optical and electron microscopes cover the range toward micrometre or even nanometre scale.
 A further topic is radiation therapy.

 Medical Instrumentation is concerned with non-imaging equipment and control systems.
-Examples include surgical technologies, anaesthesia equipment, non-invasive diagnostic equipment using light, and instruments for the measurement of parameters of body function, as used in an intensive care environment.
+Examples include surgical technologies, anaesthesia equipment, non-invasive diagnostic equipment using light, and instruments for the measurement of parameters of body functions, as used in an intensive care environment.
 Other important topics concern modelling of physiological processes and the physiology of bioelectrical phenomena at the cellular or organ level, such as in muscle tissue or the neural system.

 Research in this domain is largely concentrated within the research school BCN (Behavioral and Cognitive Neurosciences).

-Protheses & Implant
+Prostheses & Implant

 This field deals with techniques that are intended to restore body functions.
 These comprise implants, artificial organs and prostheses (e.g. heart pump, larynx), and bone plates.
 Important topics are biomechanics, materials science, robotics and design methodology.
 The development of extra-corporeal support systems, such as heart–lung machines, is covered as well.